ulixee/hero/website/docs/Plugins/CorePlugins.md

   - timezoneId `string`.
 The configured unicode TimezoneId or host default (eg, America/New_York).
   - locale `string`.
 The configured locale in use (eg, en-US).

+Modify any value in the object to change it session-wide.

 #### **Returns** `void`

 ### onClientCommand<em>(meta, ...args)</em> *optional*